sudotman/sudotman/README.md

 hi, my name is satyam kashyap.

-i code, develop cool stuff and engage in art!
+i code, try to contribute to cool open source stuff and engage with art a lot!

 i am always open to collaboration.

-best,
-satyam
+hit me up at satyamsudo@gmail.com